vikhari/DEFAULTS/README.md

 # Defaults
-Defaults, settings, configs, and other useful files.
+Defaults, configs, cheat sheets, and other useful files.